AWE PROGRAMME - OUR FLAGSHIP INITIATIVE

 Today, 1 in 10 seniors who are aged 60 and above in Singapore have dementia.
 With increased life expectancy and a rapidly ageing population, dementia cases are expected to triple by 2030.
 It is important to raise awareness of dementia and focus efforts on prevention.

-The programme was designed to encourage people to engage in active ageing, no matter their age.
+The programme was designed to encourage people to engage in Active Ageing Singapore, no matter their age.
 As we live, we age.
 Healthy ageing is a lifestyle we can start cultivating from today.
 The community programme is rooted in research and designed to delay cognitive deterioration.
 Furthermore, it can help to instil a resilient mind and increase socialization amongst seniors.
 All in all, through the activities, we aim to delay the onset of dementia and improve the senior’s quality of life.

-The ecology of resilience is exemplified in this programme, where we build a closely-knitted community with our respective community partners that engage participants, volunteers and trainers.
+The ecology of resilience is exemplified in active ageing programmes, where we build a closely-knitted community with our respective community partners that engage participants, volunteers and trainers.
 With a self-supporting programme structure, a sustained run of AWE activities is ensured.

-For seniors, retirees and caregivers, aged 40 & above, we welcome you to join us as a participant or volunteer for the programme.
+For seniors, retirees and caregivers, aged 40 & above, we welcome you to join us as a participant or Volunteer for the community active ageing programmes.

 For those aged below 40, join us as a volunteer to make a difference in your community.
 Drop us an email at email@example.com if you require more information or further assistance.

-Professor Kua Ee Heok, Professor Goh Lee Gan and Associate Professor Rathi Mahendran sparked the idea of using research to guide a community programme that helps the seniors engage in active ageing and possibly, even prevent dementia.
+Professor Kua Ee Heok, Professor Goh Lee Gan and Associate Professor Rathi Mahendran sparked the idea of using research to guide a community programme that helps the seniors engage with active ageing in Singapore and possibly, even prevent dementia.

 Prof Kua is the Tan Geok Yin Professor in Psychiatry and Neuroscience at the National University of Singapore.